-- 1. Has ultimate responsibility for testing activities in the local school. - 2.
-Ensures proper environment for test administration. - 3.
-Ensures that all testing sites are appropriately prepared: adequate student workspace, proper lighting, good ventilation, sufficient number of desks in good repair, instructional materials (e.g., posters, word walls, etc.) removed or covered, etc. - 4.
-Ensures that the appropriate personnel complete all necessary readiness checks for online testing. - 5.
-Ensures that personnel apply prescribed calculator, cell phone, and electronic device guidelines to each test setting. - 6.
-Ensures that the test accommodations identified in students' IEPs, IAPs, and EL/TPC plans are provided for each student as specified. - 7.
-Ensures that testing sites are free of interruptions during test administration (e.g., intercom messages, visitors, wandering students, entry into test settings by a person/persons not serving as the examiner or proctor unless necessitated by emergency/time-sensitive need) and that sites do not have content-related materials posted that could advantage one group of students over others. - 8.
-Designates a School Test Coordinator to coordinate the testing program.
-The School Test Coordinator must hold a GaPSC-issued certificate. - 9.
-Assigns personnel to serve as Examiners and Proctors. - 10.
-Arranges appropriate schedules for teachers who will be Proctors and Examiners and for those who will be teaching other students not involved in testing. - 11.
-Informs students and parents/guardians about the purpose of testing, dates and times for testing, and expected dates for return of test results (see Test Preparation section). - 12.
-Creates an atmosphere in which all staff members know that their cooperation is needed and expected for successful test administration. - 13.
-Advises School Test Coordinator, Examiners, and Proctors if emergency situations arise. - 14.
-Monitors the administration of tests. - 15.
-Supervises all testing activities to ensure strict test security.
+- 15. Ensures that all testing sites are appropriately prepared: updated devices and technology resources, adequate student workspace, proper lighting, good ventilation, sufficient number of desks in good repair, instructional materials (e.g., posters, word walls, etc.) removed or covered, etc. - 16.
+Ensures that the appropriate personnel complete all necessary readiness checks for online testing. - 17.
+Ensures that personnel apply prescribed calculator, cell phone, and electronic device guidelines to each test setting and each testing administration. - 18.
+Ensures proper online and/or paper testing environments for all test administrations. - 19.
+Ensures that the test accommodations identified in students' IEPs, IAPs, and EL/TPC plans are provided for each student as specified prior to the administration of all testing sessions. - 20.
+Ensures that testing sites are free of interruptions during test administration (e.g., intercom messages, visitors, wandering students, entry into test settings by person/persons not serving as the examiner or proctor unless necessitated by emergency/time-sensitive need), and that sites do not have content-related materials posted that could advantage one group of students over others.